The impact of financially-motivated threats on cybersecurity

 Going forward, ASIC is looking to increase interest within blockchain technology amongst operators of financial market infrastructure, financial institutions, financial services providers and fintech players.
 Blockchain technology is likely to be used to facilitate foreign exchange remittance payments, securities settlement systems, debt issuance programmes and digital identity platforms.
 ASIC said it is expected the “range of potential applications” of blockchain will continue to expand.

-If you would like to discuss how the above will affect your organisation or if you are looking for job opportunities in cybersecurity, please do not hesitate to contact us at +61 2 8251 2100.
+If you would like to discuss how the above will affect your organisation or if you are looking for job opportunities in cybersecurity, please do not hesitate to contact us.
 You may also follow our LinkedIn page for other industry-related insights.